GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 ### 16.1 Always use latest version of JMeter

+The performance of JMeter is being constantly improved, so users are highly encouraged to use the most up to date version.

+Ensure you always read changes list to be aware of new improvements and components.
+You should absolutely avoid using versions that are older than 3 versions before the last one.

 ### 16.2 Use the correct Number of Threads

+Your hardware capabilities as well as the Test Plan design will both impact the number of threads you can effectively run with JMeter.
+The number will also depend on how fast your server is (a faster server makes JMeter work harder since it returns a response quicker).
+As with any Load Testing tool, if you don’t correctly size the number of threads, you will face the “Coordinated Omission” problem which can give you wrong or inaccurate results.
+If you need large-scale load testing, consider running multiple CLI JMeter instances on multiple machines using distributed mode (or not).
+When using distributed mode the result file is combined on the Controller node, if using multiple autonomous instances, the sample result files can be combined for subsequent analysis.
+For testing how JMeter performs on a given platform, the Java Test sampler can be used.
+It does not require any network access so can give some idea as to the maximum throughput achievable.

+JMeter has an option to delay thread creation until the thread starts sampling, i.e. after any thread group delay and the ramp-up time for the thread itself.
+This allows for a very large total number of threads, provided that not too many are active concurrently.

 ### 16.3 Where to Put the Cookie Manager

+See Building a Web Test for information.

 ### 16.4 Where to Put the Authorization Manager

+See Building an Advanced Web Test for information.

 ### 16.5 Using the HTTP(S) Test Script Recorder

+Refer to HTTP(S) Test Script Recorder for details on setting up the recorder.
+The most important thing to do is filter out all requests you aren’t interested in.
+For instance, there’s no point in recording image requests(JMeter can be instructed to download all images on a page).
+These will just clutter your test plan.
+Most likely, these is an extension all your files share, such as .jsp, .asp, .php, .html or the like.
+These you should “include” by entering “`.*\.jsp*`” as an “Include Pattern”.

 ### 16.6 User variables